arthurbolsoni/Purple-adblock/README.md

 ### How it works

-Purple proxies all streams through a proxy server, and if it detects an advertisement, it continue streaming from the channel you're watching, therefore avoiding buffering problems in the same connection.
-This is basically a MITM attack.
+Purple proxies a link of stream through a proxy server, just if it detects an advertisement, it continue streaming from the channel you're watching, therefore avoiding buffering problems in the same connection.

 ## Contributing & Support